Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} &\frac{\partial\eta^2}{\partial t} + \mathbf{v}_h\cdot\nabla\eta^2 + 2\eta^2\nabla\cdot\mathbf{v}_h = \frac{\partial\eta^2}{\partial t} + \mathbf{v}_h\cdot\nabla\eta^2 + \eta^2\nabla\cdot\mathbf{v}_h = 0\nonumber\\ &\Leftrightarrow\frac{\partial\eta^2}{\partial t} = -\nabla\cdot\left(\eta^2\mathbf{v}_h\right). \end{align} \]

-If you integrate this under kinematic or periodic boundary conditions, you get on the f-plane
+Integrating this under kinematic or periodic boundary conditions, one obtains on the f-plane

 \[ \begin{align} \newoverline{\eta^2} = \newoverline{\zeta^2} + \newoverline{f_0^2} + 2\newoverline{f_0\zeta} = \newoverline{\zeta^2} + f_0^2 + 2f_0\newoverline{\zeta} = \text{const.} \end{align} \]